In Your Cart:

 Citrus Solvent

-As great as Dumonde Tech Citrus Solvent works, don't get too carried away with your chain cleaning.
+As well as this stuff works, don't get too carried away with your chain cleaning.
 Once a month should be good for an avid rider, riding in fair-to-good conditions.
-While citrus solvents work great, over-cleaning can strip away the good oils that accumulate in the nooks and crannies of your chain leading to undue chain wear.
-Also, keep it away from the clear-coat on your frame, it'll eat right through that stuff.
+Over-cleaning can strip away the good oils that accumulate in the nooks and crannies of your chain leading to undue chain wear.
+Also, be sure to keep it away from the clear-coat on your frame; it'll eat right through that stuff.